bitrix24/b24restdocs/api-reference/crm/universal/user-defined-object-types/index.md

 ## Sales Funnels of SPAs

-To work with sales funnels of SPAs, the required parameter `entityTypeId` is necessary, which can be obtained through the methods [`crm.type.add`](crm-type-add.md) or [`crm.type.list`](crm-type-list.md)
+To work with sales funnels of SPAs, a required parameter `entityTypeId` is necessary, which can be obtained through the methods [`crm.type.add`](crm-type-add.md) or [`crm.type.list`](crm-type-list.md)

 ### Default Directions

-Each entity type can only have one default direction at a time.
+Each entity type can have only one default direction at a time.
 As a result, there are several restrictions:

 - The default direction cannot be deleted;
 - When creating a new direction and passing the flag `"isDefault": "Y"`, the old default direction will cease to be the default direction;
 - When changing the default direction, it cannot be made a non-default direction;
 - When changing a non-default direction and passing the flag `"isDefault": "Y"`, the old default direction will cease to be the default direction.

-If the display of directions in the interface is disabled for an existing SPA, working with directions via REST is still possible.
+If the display of directions in the interface is disabled for an existing SPA, working with directions through REST is still possible.

 ### Methods for Working with Sales Funnels